EdenWise/hjcrc/hjcrc.md

 * Jobisms: the right, wanting to believe that Jobisms were good, began telling themselves (*or were led*), that the Jobisms earned them the golden ages.
 * Some of te left incites the right---makes them battle the left.
 * Thinness demonstrates survivability.
+* Politics: How to sacrifice someone, keep it quiet, and get something from it.
 - Desperate females were eventually given their own rule---part of the great Jewish two system.
 Sadly it can jibe with them since men get to fight and they have an era of rest.
 - The Grand Masters/Mistresses say, "It hardly matters how you get here" but what they are really saying is that (for most of us) there will come a time that the rewards of joining will outweigh the consequences of joining.
 Tiny steps of personal safety will add up over time.
 - In nature a species one-ness, always looking out for itself, is key to its survival.
 Its lack of being noticed by humans (who are at the top of the food chain) has been almost entirely invisible.
 Few people who are saved (though many may lack knowing they have this protection \[yet on the radar, or someone else is protecting them\]) will be put in a horrible fate where they will be forced to pay attention to what has been left behind and will carry the weight of societies burden.
 But little fortitude has been seen by me because zero people have accepted that quiet/invisible forces have encouraged them to unknown selfishness.
 This selfishness manifests itself in pride; that power feels much better responsibility that they may be part of privilege...
 Eden still exists... barely... in a frayed, manifestations in rare moments, way. ![](images/hear-see-speak-zero-evil.svg)